 Tallinn University of Technology (TalTech), the only technological university in Estonia, is the core of Estonian engineering and technology education.
 Here the synergy between different fields (ICT, technology, natural and social sciences) is created and new ideas are born.
 TalTech is driven by internationalization, entrepreneurship and innovation.
 With over 10,000 students and 1847 academic staff members, TalTech is an internationally recognized research university and a promoter of economic development and innovation in Estonia and globally.
 The University’s approximately 70,000 alumni have shaped the economic landscape of present-day Estonia.

 Smart City environment

-We have initiated opportunities to use the university campus for developing a smart environment through different scenarios of how sensors, devices and communication technologies could be integrated into the Smart City concept.
+Smart City is an environment that combines different technologies into one large IoT ecosystem.
+All such technologies together in Smart City make our environment safer and cleaner.
+Our campus has initiated such opportunities to use the university campus for developing a smart environment through different scenarios of how sensors, devices and communication technologies could be integrated into the Smart City concept.
 For example, these include how last-mile autonomous vehicles interact with humans, how vehicles “talk” to each other and with the infrastructure, etc.